Preserving the Library of Congress

 The James Madison Memorial Building of the Library of Congress hosts thousands of employees, a stream of visitors, and irreplaceable historical documents, including the presidential papers of George Washington and Abraham Lincoln.

-When an infrared survey showed the existing roof nearing end of life, planners sought a reliable replacement and a strategy to do the work without disturbing the library operations or collection.
+When an infrared survey showed the existing roof nearing the end of its life cycle, planners sought a reliable replacement and a strategy to do the work without disturbing the library operations or collection.

 A steadfast roofing solution